Maza0w1/Maza0w1/README.md

 ![Alt text](https://media3.giphy.com/media/xVRRDVP6lqtNQJrzN7/giphy.gif)

-Professional Web developer and designer.
+Im a professional front-end developer and [STEM blogger](https://theartofcoding.org/).

 Computer technology is something I have been passionate about for as long as I can remember.
 I thoroughly enjoy developing software as a means to express ingenuity and acquire new skill sets and techniques.